HarshAgg256/Logify/README.md

    Designed a system to read the number of statements and the corresponding logical formulas or proof rules from the input.

 2. **Proof Validation:**
    Developed a mechanism to verify whether a given proof is valid based on the provided rules.
 This involves checking each step of the proof to ensure it follows logically from the previous steps and the premises.

-3. **Output:**
 Implemented functionality to print "Valid Proof" or "Invalid Proof" based on the validation results.

-4. **Documentation:**
+3. **Documentation:**
    Documented the code using Doxygen and provided detailed documentation of the algorithm, code design, example outputs, and future extension plans as HTML pages.

 ## Getting Started